MinecraftModDevelopment/minecraftmoddevelopment.github.io/docs/CoC.md

 - **#other-games** - A place to talk about games, play games or share news about games with others.
 ### DEVELOPMENT
 - **#mod-development** - The place to ask questions about making mods, getting help with your mod code issues.
 - **#requests** - The place for people to post requests for art, mods and other things.
-This is for requests ONLY
+Responses and discussion about requests should be done in the **#requests-discussion** channel, however, adding reaction emoji is fine.
 - **#requests-discussion** - The place to talk about requests posted in #requests
 - **#other-development** - Talk about other none Minecraft related projects you are working on and ask for help with code here.
 ### MISC